TheZero0-ctrl/connect-four/README.md

 # connect-four
-This project is build for the odin project to practice TTD
+This project is build for the odin project to practice TDD